Sethrot/AutoLoader/README.md

 ```
 //gs c auto sets save savage blade -- set names will be automatically normalized, replacing spaces with '_' and removing apostrophes.
 ```
+Save those sets above, keep saving them as you get new gear, and create a couple of sets for your weaponskills, and you'll be getting 90% of the value out of AutoLoader.

+But we'll talk about how it works in more detail below.

 ## Advanced
 **Keep your lua and just use *sets***